 It is beyond the scope of this manual to include instructions for every printer.
-Unfortunately, as of this writing, there is little standardization commands used by printers of different manufacture.
+Unfortunately there is little standardization of commands used by printers of different manufacture.
 The examples shown assume that your printer has relatively few extra features, and prints 80 characters per line and 66 lines per page as it's default mode.
 There are commands you may enter in your Text file if your printer does not follow this standard.
+Not everyone uses a ThinkJet.

 Read your printer manual for codes to change type size, style and number of characters per line and page.
 There will probably be some sort of cryptic chart listing most of the commands.
-Often the commands are listed in "hexadecimal" format, The I/O ROM function "HTD" will convert the code to their decimal equivalent and you can find the appropriate key to press in the table on page 46 in the HP-75 Refrence Manual.
+Often the commands are listed in "hexadecimal" format, The I/O ROM function "HTD" will convert the codes to their decimal equivalent and you can find the appropriate key to press in the table on page 46 in the HP-75 Refrence Manual.

-Some printers use characters above 127 decimal for graphics.
+Some printers use characters above 127 decimal for graphics or alternate character sets.
+The HP-75 displays these characters as underlined versions of the code minus 128.
 This may be to your advantage if you want to use those characters.
 For many uses, such as listing programs, it might be preferable to ignore these graphic characters.
 This can often be accomplished by telling your printer (and interface) to use only 7-bit data.
 With the HP-75, characters above 127 are displayed as the same character, minus 128, but underlined (inverse video).
+That is how this manual was printed; ^, for instance, was entered underlined, otherwise it would have been interpreted as the beginning of a command.

 This book was printed by an OKIDATA 82A printer with OK-WRITER (trademark, Rainbow Technology) add on circuit board.
 It is connected to the HP-75 with an HP82164A RS-232C/HP-IL Interface.
 The printer and Interface are set for 2400 baud and 7-bit characters.
-While this is probably a fairly esoteric combination for use with the HP-75, examples will use OKIDATA printer commands.